Communities of Practice

 • Participants become members of a community of peers with shared interests in teaching and learning at WSU.

-• Each group has $200 to spend on food, snacks, etc. to facilitate group meetups over the course of the academic year.
+• Each group has $200 to spend on food, snacks, etc., to facilitate group meetups over the academic year.
 Modest (and varied) stipends will be awarded to group members following successful completion of the community of practice.

 • Members of learning communities can include their participation as professional development efforts to improve teaching on tenure and promotion documents and faculty annual reviews.
-When you make changes to your teaching based upon your participation in a faculty learning community, you can explain those changes as innovations in the aforementioned documents.
+When you make changes to your teaching based upon your participation in a faculty learning community, you can explain those changes as innovations in the documents mentioned above.

 • Participation in a Faculty Learning Community is part of the “Ten Before Tenure” initiative.